mrclksr/DSBXinput/README.md

 ### Setup

 DSBXinput saves the current mouse/touchpad configuration in the executable shell script `~/.config/DSB/dsbxinput.sh`.
-Make sure it gets executed on session start by adding the line `~/.config/DSB/dsbxinput.sh&` to your `~/.xinitrc`, `~/.xsession`, or your window manager's autostart file.
+If your window manager or desktop environment does not support XDG autostart, make sure it gets executed on session start by adding the line `~/.config/DSB/dsbxinput.sh&` to your `~/.xinitrc`, `~/.xsession`, or your window manager's autostart file.